-Shopping for vintage fashion is like a box of chocolates.
+Shopping for vintage is like a box of chocolates.
 You never know what you’re gonna get.
 But when you find a good piece, it’s worth the search.
 Shopping from vintage stores is far more sustainable than shopping from the high street, it gives you access to not just what’s on trend now, but what’s been on trend in other era’s, it gives you more individuality, AND, you can often find rare pieces from designer brands.
-If you want to dip your toes into the wonderful world of vintage shopping but sifting through endless rails of endless tat doesn’t quite suit you, here’s a round up of the best vintage shops for fashion in London, to streamline your shopping process.
+If you want to dip your toes into the wonderful world of vintage shopping but sifting through endless rails of endless tat doesn’t quite suit you, here’s a round up of the best vintage shops in London, to streamline your shopping process.

 The Best Vintage Shops in London

-The first place you’ve gotta go for vintage is no doubt Brick Lane.
+The first place you’ve gotta go for vintage fashion is no doubt Brick Lane.
 Head to Serotonin, a kitsch, curated treasure trove of designer vintage.
 Their selection of trousers is wondrous but the display isn’t cluttered – the perfect beginning for a vintage-shopping virgin.
 Seratonin Vintage London, Brick Ln, Weavers, London E1 6SA

 From fur to accessories, tweed to eveningwear, Emma Goldman in Notting Hill is a must-visit pit stop for vintage fashion.
 They specialise in iconic British brands such as Burberry and Barbour, so go grab a gem and take inspiration from their lookbook online.
 112 Golborne Road, Notting Hill, London W10 5PS